rahidmondal/pgm-ext/README.md

 1. Open the extension through the Chrome toolbar or side panel.
 2. Use the Generate Password feature to create secure passwords instantly.
 3. Navigate to the Check Strength section to verify the strength of your passwords.
-4. Access the Password Vault to securely save and retrieve your passwords.

 ## Permissions
 - sidePanel: Enables the extension to integrate seamlessly into the Chrome side panel.